Our team is committed to customer service and your experience, every step of the way

 Coconut Grove is one of Miami’s original neighborhoods situated along Biscayne Bay just a few miles south of Downtown Miami and Brickell.
 Although Coconut Grove is located in Miami, Coconut Grove, known to the locals as “The Grove,” is completely different than any other neighborhood in Miami.
 Coconut Grove sets itself apart with its laid-back friendly environment, lusciously-landscaped, serene streets, boutique shops, delicious restaurants, unique artistic expression and Bohemian style.
 Coconut Grove is truly a sparkling gem in South Florida.
 Coconut Grove is one of the most-sought-after-places in South Florida to call home because it is such an extraordinary village.
 The Grove allows you to be tucked away in privacy, but is only minutes from the vibrant, energetic streets of South Beach and Brickell.
 Living in Coconut Grove really offers Coconut Grove residents the best of both worlds.

 Coconut Grove is an extraordinarily-unique place for any boating enthusiast.
 Coconut Grove is well known for its variety of marinas which affords residents the opportunity to choose a marina that best suits his/her individual needs.
-Coconut Grove features the Dinner Key Marina, The Grove Harbour Marina, Coconut Grove Sailing Club, Biscayne Bay Yacht Club and the Coral Reef Yacht Club.
+Coconut Grove features Dinner Key Marina, Grove Harbour Marina, Coconut Grove Sailing Club, Biscayne Bay Yacht Club and the Coral Reef Yacht Club.
 With so many options, some would argue that Coconut Grove is the sailing capital of Miami.

 Coconut Grove shopping, restaurants and entertainment still represent the humbleness of Coconut Grove but completely embrace sheer sophistication simultaneously.
 Coconut Grove offers a unique combination of favorite stores and specialty boutiques in and around the Mayfair shopping mall and the famous Cocowalk, which is in the heart of Coconut Grove.
 Coconut Grove offers an eclectic variety of restaurants from Harry’s Pizzeria and Glass & Vine to local favorites such as Green Street Café, Strada in the Grove and Jaguar.
 Coconut Grove also offers various entertainment such as the Cinepolis luxury movie theater in Cocowalk, live weekend music in Cocowalk, Grove Green Market on Saturdays, Coconut Grove Kickball League and a wide variety of annual events such as the Coconut Grove Arts Festival, the King Mango Strut Parade, the Goombay Festival, Coconut Grove Seafood Festival, Grove Bed Race and much, much more.